You’ll find on this page:

 The City of Holdfast Bay actively promotes community safety by enforcing parking restrictions in accordance with the Australian Road Rules.
 Parking restrictions are in place throughout the city to ensure safe and equal access to parking spaces for all.
 These parking restrictions align with the South Australian Road Rules and are displayed on signage throughout the city.
 These restrictions may be active from different parts of the day to maximise parking opportunities for everyone.

-We ask that all our residents and visitors adhere to our parking regulations in an effort to keep our street safe.
+We ask that all our residents and visitors adhere to our parking regulations to keep our street safe.
 The following rules are to keep our community safe:

-- Park at least 10 metres from an intersection or junction of streets or roads.
-If there are traffic lights, park at least 20 metres from the intersection.
+• Park at least 10 metres from an intersection or junction of streets or roads.
+If traffic lights exist, park at least 20 metres from the intersection.
 The length is measured from the edge of the gutter.

 The Australian Road Rules are part of the Government of South Australia's Road Traffic Act.
-To ensure these restrictions are followed, we issue parking fines (Expiation Notices) to vehicles that have parked illegally.
-The driver is responsible to read the parking signs each time they park in an area and before leaving their vehicle.
+To ensure these restrictions are followed, we issue parking fines (Expiration Notices) to vehicles parked illegally.
+The driver is responsible for reading the parking signs each time they park in an area and before leaving their vehicle.

 View Australian Road Rules (Parking and Stopping - Part 12)